 Image source: privacy.twitter.com/en

-If you’ve used data-driven content strategies to guide users from the top of the funnel to the bottom, you may think your work is done.
-But at the point of transaction— the bottom-of-funnel marketing where decisions are made, and conversions happen — privacy is critical.
+You may think your work is done if you’ve used data-driven content strategies to guide users from the top of the funnel to the bottom.
+But at this point in the journey — the bottom-of-funnel marketing where decisions are made and conversions happen — privacy is critical to sealing the deal.

 Image source: Lego.com

 Instead of wading through pages of privacy information to get to the cookie settings, you’re presented with three (relatively) short paragraphs.
 Followed by two buttons that allow you to make a quick, informed decision.
-And if you still feel the need to go deeper into cookie settings, there’s a tertiary call-to-action that allows you to do so.
+And if you still need to go deeper into cookie settings, a tertiary call-to-action allows you to do so.